villaca13/BouncingBallWebsite/README.md

 - Improve the website design selecting a balanced colour palette and applying new website aesthetics trends.
 - Create a Web app to allow people to play on the webpage.
 - Create a database to store data and create real rankings and statistics.
+- Improve the layout to make it responsive and nice for all types of devices/screen sizes.

 ---